 For many years she taught her three children at home in New England, co-founding a thriving support group and co-op and teaching students Composition, Grammar, and Great Books.
 During that time she also studied fiction writing via books, online classes (Gotham Writers Workshop), conferences, and critique groups.
 She wrote a collection of short stories and drafted a Young Adult novel, Topping the Willow.

 In 2013, Lori ventured into screenwriting under a friend/mentor and was one of a trio hired to revise a Tim LaHaye script.
 Though their effort was not produced, the experience inspired her to rewrite Topping the Willow as a screenplay.
-The feature-length drama and newly published novel have now garnered seven contest recognitions between them as well as a coveted “Recommend” from a well-known story analyst; Lori is now seeking a producer.
-She also founded a Christian writers’ critique group now in its seventh year, and recently moved to coastal North Carolina.
+The feature-length drama and newly published novel have now garnered nine contest recognitions between them as well as a coveted “Recommend” from a professional story analyst.
+Lori is now enrolled in a yearlong VIP Producers Mentorship with Alexandra Boylan (The Boylan Sisters) and Jaclyn Whitt (co-founder of the Faith & Family Filmmakers Association) and seeking a producer or co-producer for the screenplay, now renamed BREAKING JOY.
+Founder and longtime member of a small Christian writers’ critique group, in 2021 Lori moved to coastal North Carolina.